 - Thoroughly wipe down equipment surfaces with denatured ethyl alcohol or isopropyl alcohol (70% or more is best).
 Alcohol wipes will work as well.
 Test the cleaning method on a small section of the equipment to make sure it doesn't damage the surface.
 Bleach may damage metal finishes. - Shared bows, arrows and firearms should be sanitized between each user.
-To sanitize, the Centers for Disease Control and Prevention indicates, "Most common EPA-registered household disinfectants will work".
-This includes: - Soap and water - o 60% or greater alcohol wipes - Caustic agents such as bleach should be avoided on bowstrings
+To sanitize, the CDC indicates, "Most common EPA-registered household disinfectants will work".
+This includes: - Soap and water - 60% or greater alcohol wipes - o Caustic agents such as bleach should be avoided on bowstrings